OpticalNZ/LapStudio/README.md

 # LapStudio Renderer

-LapStudio is a motorsport telemetry overlay generator that creates chroma-key video overlays from ECU and datalogger files.
+LapStudio is a motorsport orientated telemetry overlay generator that creates chroma-key video overlays from ECU and datalogger files.
 Designed to be composited over dashcam or track footage in any video editor.

 ## Features